-On the other hand, St. George, Utah requires that a dog be put down or “destroyed” after 3 bites.
+On the other hand, St. George, Utah requires that a dog be put down or “destroyed” after three bites.

-No. In fact, most dog bite cases settle before even filing a lawsuit.
-We negotiate with the dog owner’s or keeper’s insurance company before filing a lawsuit.
+No. We negotiate with the dog owner’s or keeper’s insurance company before filing a lawsuit.
 If the insurance company is reasonable and fair, we can get your case settled in the early stages of the claim.
+Most dog bite cases settle before even filing a lawsuit.

 Yes, animal control authorities in Utah can cite and find the owner or keeper of a dog that bites someone.

 Most of the time, it’s a Class B misdemeanor.
-Other penalties might include impounding the dog, destroying the dog, muzzling the dog, or revocation of a dog license.
+Other penalties might include impounding the dog, destroying the dog, muzzling the dog, or revoking a dog license.

 Here are a few examples of city and county criminal penalties for dog bites:

 If a dog bites you or a member of your family, don’t hesitate to contact a Utah dog bite attorney near you.
-We’ll be there to help and guide you throughout your injury claim so you can get the total and fair compensation you deserve!
+We will be there guiding and helping you throughout your injury claim so you can get the total and fair compensation you deserve!

-Call the skilled and aggressive Utah dog bite lawyer at Parker & McConkie if a dog in Utah bites and injures you.
+Call the skilled and aggressive Utah dog bite attorneys at Parker & McConkie if a dog bites and injures you in Utah.
 Our legal team has helped many people recover compensation for their injuries throughout the state.

 Our team is 24/7 available to assist and support you.
 We are always willing to assist.
 Contact us now at (801) 845-0440.